 What is the impact if this change is made?

-This modification will require all Network Operators to have the capability to produce power system models in a CIM format, based on the Common Grid model Exchange Standard (CGMES) v3 standard with required extensions and deviations to meet the data exchange requirements of the Planning Code.
-It will require the NESO to extend its current CIM capability to produce a power system model of the National Electricity Transmission System (NETS) or produce a bespoke NETS equivalent model for each Distribution Network Operator (DNO) in CIM format.
+This modification will require all Network Operators to have the capability to produce power system models in a CIM format, based on the Common Grid Model Exchange Standard (CGMES) v3 standard with required extensions and deviations to meet the data exchange requirements of the Planning Code.
+It will require NESO to extend its current CIM capability to produce a power system model of the National Electricity Transmission System (NETS) or produce a bespoke NETS equivalent model for each Distribution Network Operator (DNO) in CIM format.

-Whilst this represents a significant increase in workload the proposal represents the most efficient way to exchange the enhanced level of data exchange required as the industry transitions to a smart energy system and distribution system operation activities.
+Whilst this represents a significant increase in workload, the proposal represents the most efficient way to exchange the enhanced level of data required as the industry transitions to a smart energy system and assist NESO, Transmission Owners and distribution system operators in complying with their requisite licence activities.

 This modification will require the establishment of a CIM interface point agreement system.
 This modification will also require the establishment of a CIM governance body for Great Britain.